Robust inference using density-powered Stein operators

 This creates an adaptive dynamic: \begin{itemize} \item In high-density regions (where $p(x)$ is large), the $p(x)^\gamma$ factor amplifies the effect of the operator.
-Both the uphill force and the repulsive force are strong, ensuring particles efficiently explore and characterize the modes of the density. \item In low-density regions (where $p(x)$ is small, such as the location of an outlier), the $p(x)^\gamma$ factor \emph{suppresses} the entire operator.
-Consequently, an outlier particle exerts a much weaker repulsive force on other 'good' particles and experiences a weaker pull towards the modes. \end{itemize} This suppression is the key to the robustness mechanism, as it prevents a single outlier from corrupting the overall approximation of the target distribution.
-The following theorem provides a key insight, establishing a structure parallel to the classical case.
+Both the uphill force and the repulsive force are strong, so that particles tend to be more strongly affected by the operator in regions where the target density is large. \item In low-density regions (where $p(x)$ is small, such as the location of an outlier), the $p(x)^\gamma$ factor \emph{suppresses} the entire operator.
+Consequently, an outlier particle exerts a much weaker repulsive force on other 'good' particles and experiences a weaker pull towards the modes. \end{itemize} {This suppression is one source of robustness, since an outlying particle has a reduced influence on the resulting update.} The following theorem provides a key insight, establishing a structure parallel to the classical case.

 \begin{theorem} Let $\mu_{\gamma}(dx) \coloneqq p(x)q(x)^{\gamma}dx$ be a mixed weighting measure.
 The expectation of the $\gamma$-Stein operator under $p$ is the inner product of the score difference with $f$: